 In her spare time, Krysta enjoys Cuban salsa dancing, baking with her daughter, and is an avid reader.

 What Krysta will do for you: Krysta provides information and support to surrogates from the first time they contact us until they are matched with a family.
 She assists them through their screening and prepares them to be matched.

-Ciara Chivers was raised in Nevada and graduated from Tufts University in 2014 with a double major in Religion and Peace & Justice Studies.
-After seven years in Boston, Ciara decided to head back west and make a home in Portland.
-Ciara came to NWSC with a background in nonprofit fundraising, as well as extensive volunteer experience in the reproductive health field.
+Ciara Alvers came to NWSC with a background in nonprofit fundraising, as well as extensive volunteer experience in the reproductive health field.
+She grew up in Northern Nevada and graduated from Tufts University outside of Boston, MA in 2014 with a double major in Religion and Peace & Justice Studies.
 Ciara is so grateful to be part of NWSC’s growing family and loves meeting the women who want to help others in such a profound way.